AdamHutchison/quick-sort/README.md

 Example of Quicksort written in PHP.

-Quick sort uses divide and conquer in order to sort a list in .
+Quick sort uses divide and conquer in order to sort a list in O(nlogn) time in the best case and O(n<sup>2</sup>).
+The time complexity depends on the pivot that's chosen.

 The premise is as follows: